Mike Lee: LGBTQ rights

 In 2015, Lee condemned the Supreme Court's decision in Obergefell v.
 Hodges, which held that same-sex marriage bans violated the Constitution.

 In 2018, Lee condemned the Inter-American Court of Human Rights, which is part of the Organization of American States (OAS), for recommending that Costa Rica legalize same-sex marriage.
 The court's decision was spurred by a petition by Costa Rican President Luis Guillermo Solís, who was working on ways to improve LGBTQ rights in Costa Rica.
 Lee suggested that the United States, a primary funder of the OAS, should use its money more wisely and do more to safeguard religious liberties worldwide.

 In May 2019, Lee called the Equality Act "counterproductive" and argued it "unnecessarily pits communities against each other".

 On November 29, 2022, Lee voted against the Respect for Marriage Act, which requires the U.S. federal government to recognize the validity of same-sex and interracial marriages in the United States.
 Lee was the sole member of Utah's all-Republican congressional delegation to vote against the bill.
 (Note: Representative Burgess Owens of Utah's 4th congressional district was present bid did not vote on the amened Senate version of the bill.)
 A member of the Church of Jesus Christ of Latter-day Saints, Lee cast this vote despite his church's support for the legal guarantees of religious freedom found in the legislation.

 National security

 In February 2011, Lee was one of two Republicans to vote against extending the three provisions of the USA PATRIOT Act that deal with roving wiretaps, "lone wolf" terrorism suspects, and the government's ability to seize "any tangible items" in the course of surveillance.
 He voted in the same manner in May 2011.

 Pornography

 In 2022, Lee introduced the Interstate Obscenity Definition Act, which seeks to revise the legal definition of obscenity as established by the Communications Act of 1934 and the U.S. Supreme Court's 1973 Miller test in such a way as to criminalize pornography.
 He reintroduced the bill in 2024 and 2025.

-Privacy

-In 2017, Lee voted in favor of a joint resolution providing for congressional disapproval (per chapter 8 of title 5, United States Code) of the rule submitted by the Federal Communications Commission relating to "Protecting the Privacy of Customers of Broadband and Other Telecommunications Services."
+In February 2025, Lee introduced the SCREEN Act, which would require websites that contain any obscene content to require age verification.